 EX-MAJORITY Floor Leader Rolando Andaya’s attempt at dramatics is a foolishly childish adventurism it only invited speculations why he cannot come to terms with Budget Secretary Ben Diokno on the figures which he claimed were insertions made by the former.

-He assailed the idea of having P114 billion for the Department of Public Works and Highways (DPWH) flood control projects and went on with his careless allegation that Diokno has a favored contractor to undertake the project.
+He assailed the idea of having P114-billion for the Department of Public Works and Highways (DPWH) flood control projects and went on with his careless allegation that Diokno has a favored contractor to undertake the project.
 What a preposterous notion.

 Here in Davao City for example, we urgently need funds to fortify riverbanks and de-silt river beds which had become too shallow due to unimpeded soil erosions thereby causing flood waters to breach through embankments.
 This is happening now as I write this piece and that makes Andaya’s objections to the world’s typhoon and flood-prone country misplaced if not idiotic.

 Some quarters had therefore speculated that Andaya’s attempt to shake the Palace by the Pasig might just be a symptom of some inevitable development.
-Something that could divert the nation’s wrath on him than make a diluvial issue out of that flood-control budget.
-Isn’t it a simple truth that whatever figure is proposed, inserted or deleted, at the end of the day it is the Lower Chamber, where he is or was Majority Floor Leader, that has the control and final say?
+Something that could divert the nation’s wrath on him than make a diluvial issue out that flood-control budget.
+Isn’t it a simple truth that whatever figure is proposed, inserted or deleted at the end of the day it is the Lower Chamber, where he is or was Majority Floor Leader, has the control and final say?